-When compiling the planning documentation for Styrel, the vital societal functions identified shall be divided into one of eight priority classes.75 These are listed below in descending order of priority:
+When compiling the planning documentation for Styrel, the vital societal functions identified shall be divided into one of eight priority classes.81 These are listed below in descending order of priority:

-- 1. Consumers who even in the short term (hours) are of great importance to life and health. - 2.
-Consumers who even in the short term (hours) are of great importance to societal functionality. - 3.
-Consumers who in the longer term (days) are of great importance to life and health. - 4.
-Consumers who in the longer term (days) are of great importance to societal functionality. - 5.
-Consumers who represent major economic interests. - 6.
-Consumers who are of major importance to the environment. - 7.
-Consumers who are of major importance to social and cultural interests. - 8.
-Other consumers.

-74 The Swedish Energy Agency's regulation on planning for prioritisation of essential consumers (STEMFS 2013:4), Section 2.
+1. Consumers who even in the short term (hours) are of great importance to life and health.

+2. Consumers who even in the short term (hours) are of great importance to societal functionality.

+3. Consumers who in the longer term (days) are of great importance to life and health.

+4. Consumers who in the longer term (days) are of great importance to societal functionality.

+5. Consumers who represent major economic interests.

+6. Consumers who are of major importance to the environment.

+7. Consumers who are of major importance to social and cultural interests.

+8. Other consumers.